 Agashya: previously known as Group 13, the group has increased to approx. 27 individuals currently commanded by Agashya meaning “news”.
 Agashya challenged Nyakarima after spending most of his time observing the strengths and weaknesses of his subject.
 Agashya won the challenge and has since managed to increase the numbers from 13 to 27.
 The group is located closer to the volcano, incase of danger he often moves the group further to the top.
 Group members consist of Munezero, Ahazara, Tunero, Icyuzuzo, Intango, Kwisonga, Rugendo, Safari, Akogo, Korema, Irkundwa, Isano, Dusangire, Gosinking and Urmuli.

 On the shores of Lake Kivu, lies the Congo Nile Trail.

 Just an hour south of the Volcanoes national park, the 227km trail begins in the small town of Rubavu.
 It runs down alongside the lake and ending in the district of Rusizi.
 An adventure of difference and the 10 or 5 day trail can be done by trekking, cycling or running.
 However, not for the faint hearted.

 A land less known, rolling landscapes, an old mountain rainforest found nowhere else Nyungwe Forest.

-Intriguing diversity, Africa’s oldest mountain forest in Nyungwe National Park.
-Believed by scientist’s to be a place within Africa that sheltered species of wildlife during the ice age.
-Nyungwe Forest boasts a history decades old, the densely covered mountains offer a variety of habitat and adventure.
-Situated in Rwanda’s south west corner the national park is home to 400 species of chimpanzees and one of East Africa’s only canopy walks.
+Intriguing diversity, Africa’s oldest mountain forest found in Nyungwe National Park.
+Believed by scientist’s to be the place within Africa that sheltered species of wildlife during the ice age.
+Nyungwe Forest boasts a history decades old.
+The densely covered mountains offer a variety of habitat and adventure.
+Situated in Rwanda’s south west corner the national park boasts 400 species of chimpanzees and one of East Africa’s only canopy walks.

 A land of transformation and change….Akagera National Park.